 Passengers who choose not to take the optional test and have no other exemption applicable to them, will need to quarantine as usual for 10 days.

 The scheme details can be found here.
 There is no Test to Release scheme operated in Wales.

-From 8 June 2020, employers will need to ensure that as well as any new starters, any existing employees returning from work or annual leave abroad comply with the quarantine requirements, unless they are exempt or have travelled from a ‘green list’ country or an ‘amber list’ country and who are fully vaccinated with an NHS administered vaccine.
-For the avoidance of doubt, they will not be covered by the seasonal workers exemption unless their employment fluctuates or is restricted due to the season or time of year and therefore unless they fall under one of the other exemptions listed, they will have to quarantine for up to 10 full days in England or 10 days in Wales in their own accommodation upon returning to the UK if they have travelled from or through an ‘amber list’ country and who are not fully vaccinated.
-They may however be eligible for the ‘Test to Release’ scheme (see above for more details).
+From 8 June 2020, employers will need to ensure that as well as any new starters, any existing employees returning from work or annual leave abroad comply with any applicable quarantine requirements.
+For the avoidance of doubt, they will not be covered by the seasonal workers exemption unless their employment fluctuates or is restricted due to the season or time of year and therefore unless they fall under one of the other exemptions listed.
+Those who are obliged to quarantine may however be eligible for the ‘Test to Release’ scheme (see above for more details).
 If they have travelled from or through a ‘red list’ country they will need to quarantine in a managed hotel for 10 full days.

 Where employers know that employees are taking annual leave and are likely to be visiting a country where they may need to quarantine upon their return to the UK, they should discuss the quarantine requirements with the employee before they go away to ensure they understand the rules that apply on their return.
 It should be remembered that the countries on the lists may change at short notice and/or whilst the employee is away.
 Employers should agree how the employee's return will be managed.
 Consider working from home, unpaid or paid leave, or further annual leave to cover any self-isolation periods.